- Crohn’s disease is a type of inflammatory bowel disease.

 How is Crohn’s disease treated?

-Medications commonly used to control inflammation in Crohn’s disease include:
+Medicines that may be used to control inflammation in Crohn’s disease include:

-- medicines that supress the immune system
+- medicines that supress your immune system

-To keep healthy, consider:
+To keep healthy, also consider:

-- keeping a food diary to check if there are any foods that make your symptoms worse during a flare-up
+- keeping a food diary to check if there are any foods that make your symptoms worse

 - exercising regularly to lift your mood and help relieve stress